Massive Nonplanar Two-Loop Maximal Unitarity: Reduction of Integrals with Doubled Propagators

 \section{Reduction of Integrals with Doubled Propagators}

 Feynman integrals with doubled and in general higher powers of propagators frequently appear in loop amplitude computations, for instance in IBP identities, Schwinger parametrizations or bubble insertions.
 It was recently explained that generalized unitarity cuts of such integrals are naturally treated as degenerate multivariate residues using computational algebraic geometry \cite{Sogaard:2014ila}.
 In that connection, several examples were given for one- and two-loop integrals with massless kinematics.
-This method extends seamlessly to multiloop integrals with external masses, as we will now demonstrate for the two-loop crossed box.
+This method extends seamlessly to multiloop integrals with external masses, as we will demonstrate shortly.
+However, the calculation can be accelerated by using the \emph{Bezoutian matrix algorithm}.